cubanpit/cleanupdate/README.md

  - clean old journald logs;
  - suggest solution to most common pacman errors;

-Further details are available within the script documentation page, in Italian or English.
+Further details are available within the manual page, in Italian or English.

 ### Installation